Skip to main content

 Elk Hunting in the United States

 Elk hunting is one of the most coveted big game experiences in North America, attracting hundreds of thousands of hunters to the western United States each year.
 The Rocky Mountain elk is the most widely pursued subspecies, found primarily in Colorado, Montana, Wyoming, Idaho, Oregon, and several other western states.
 Roosevelt elk inhabit the Pacific Northwest coast, and a small population of tule elk exists in California.
 Unlike deer hunting, elk tags in most states are allocated through competitive draw/lottery systems with limited permits, making advance planning and preference point accumulation essential.
 Non-resident elk tags are among the most expensive big game permits in the country, often exceeding $800–$2,500 when combined with required qualifying licenses.
-Colorado issues the most elk tags of any state and is the only major state offering over-the-counter (OTC) bull elk tags.
-Wyoming and Montana offer world-class trophy opportunities.
+For 2026 non-resident planning, Colorado, Idaho, and Montana need separate treatment: Colorado no longer has the same broad non-resident OTC archery elk path, Idaho moved non-resident general-season elk access into an advance tag process, and Montana general elk access usually runs through its non-resident combination-license system.
+Wyoming offers both Regular ($707) and Special ($1,965) non-resident elk licenses with different draw odds.
 Several eastern states including Kentucky, Virginia, and Wisconsin have reintroduced elk with extremely limited permits, creating once-in-a-lifetime opportunities.
 The North American elk population is estimated at over 1 million animals, with approximately 280,000 in Colorado alone.

 COST COMPARISON